-And if you like your ribs fall of the bone, that’s fine too!
-Either way, learn this simple technique and then adjust it based on how you like your smoked ribs.
+And if you like your ribs to fall of the bone, that’s fine too!
+Either way, learn this simple technique for 3 2 1 ribs and then adjust it based on how you like your smoked ribs.

 This method comes down to three phases of smoking ribs in the order of cooking phases.